-Electronic Message Centers (EMCs) are relatively new types of signage and have been polarizing in some communities.
-Perhaps the most prevalent complaint is that EMCs cause dangerous distractions to drivers; this complaint persists even though many reliable studies have shown that no such correlation exists.
-As if to underline the point, the Washington State Department of Transportation continues to invest in EMC technology to alert drivers to traffic conditions, issue amber alerts, and provide public service announcements such as "Don't drive distracted."
-The International Sign Association (ISA) maintains a website with resources for local officials with links to the studies as well as other information that the Council may find useful:
+Electronic Message Centers (EMC)

+EMC signs are relatively new types of signage that take advantage of advances in LED technology; they have been polarizing in some communities, since if uncontrolled, they can display most any video that can be shown on a television.
+For example, two infamous EMCs are built along Interstate 5 on tribal land between Federal Way and Fife.
+Perhaps the most prevalent complaint is that EMCs cause dangerous distractions to drivers; this complaint persists even though many reliable studies have shown that no such correlation exists as it does when a driver looks at a phone screen inside his or her vehicle.
+The International Sign Association (ISA) maintains a website with resources for local officials with links to the studies as well as other information that Councilmembers may find useful: